liupangzi/liuchao.me/blog/wp-content/plugins/wptouch/readme.txt

 === Plugin Name ===
 Contributors: bravenewcode, duanestorey, dalemugford
 Tags: wptouch, iphone, ipod, bravenewcode, mobile, android, blackberry, smartphone, responsive, design, mobile plugin, ios, mobile theme
-Requires at least: 3.3
+Requires at least: 3.5
+Stable tag: 3.1.1
-Tested up to: 3.7.1
+Tested up to: 3.8
-Stable tag: 1.9.8.9
 License: GPLv2

-Create a slick mobile WordPress website with just a few clicks.
+Create a slick mobile WordPress website like magic— with just a few clicks.

 == Description ==

 WPtouch is a mobile plugin for WordPress that automatically enables a simple and elegant mobile theme for mobile visitors of your WordPress website.
-The mobile WordPress theme is complete with AJAX loading articles and smooth effects when viewed from popular touch mobile devices like the iPhone, iPod touch, Android mobile phones, BlackBerry OS6+ mobile devices, and more.

 The administration panel allows you to customize many aspects of its appearance, and deliver a *fast*, user-friendly and stylish version of your site to your mobile visitors, without modifying *a single bit of code* (or affecting) your regular desktop theme.

 The theme also includes the ability for visitors to switch between the theme on your mobile WordPress website and your website's regular theme.

-**Now Available: WPtouch Pro 3**
+**Now Available: WPtouch Pro + BraveNewCloud**

-With 3 all-new themes, an intuitive admin panel and great one-to-one ticketing support, it's the best WPtouch yet!
+With 4 themes and 3 new extensions installed & updated right from our new BraveNewCloud service, it's the best WPtouch yet!

 For more information visit the [WPtouch Pro 3 Product Page](http://www.bravenewcode.com/wptouch/?utm_campaign=wptouch-front-readme&utm_medium=web&utm_source=wordpressdotorg "WPtouch Pro 3 Product Page").

 'WPtouch' & ’WPtouch Pro' are trademarks of BraveNewCode Inc.

+== Screenshots ==

+1. Post listings
+2. Post listings (different options & colours)
+3. Single post w/ featured image
+4. Single post w/ featured image (different options & colours)
+5. Footer area on a single post w/ comments
+6. Page w/ featured image
+7. Drop-down menu showing a custom WordPress menu and child page tree navigation
+8. WPtouch admin - What’s New
+9. WPtouch admin - Core Settings
+10. WPtouch admin - Theme Branding Settings
+11. WPtouch admin - Menu Setup

 == Changelog ==

+= Version 3.1.1 (Dec 6th, 2013) =

+* Updated: Everything.
+* Changed: Everything.
+* Fixed: Everything.

 = Version 1.9.8.9 =